zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.6.rst

   cannot be accessed from usermode thread.
 This means that the API calls will need to made from supervisor mode thread.

+* The zperf ratio between mbps and kbps, kbps and bps is changed to 1000, instead of 1024, to align with iperf ratios.

 zcbor
 =====